 (The proof follows below.)
 In other words, a theory has a dialectical interpretation if and only if there is a context in which all sentences of the theory are dialectically interpretable, while none is dialectically ambiguous.
-Theorem 4.3 is closely related to Corollary 4.1 above that says that the dialectical interpretability of all sentences of a theory is necessary for the existence of a dialectical interpretation.
-Theorem 4.3 says that the dialectical interpretability of all sentences in a context with no dialectical ambiguities is both necessary and sufficient for the existence of a dialectical interpretation.
-In other words, after fixing all choices allowed by dialectically ambiguous sentences in the theory, it suffices for the existence of a dialectical interpretation that all sentences in the theory are either dialectically justifiable or dialectically defeasible.
-The example that showed why the dialectical interpretability of all sentences of a theory is not sufficient for the existence of a dialectical interpretation, shows what can go wrong: the dialectical justification of one sentence (or its dialectical negation) need not be compatible with that of another when there is a dialectical ambiguity.
+Theorem (4.3) is closely related to corollary (4.1) above that says that the dialectical interpretability of all sentences of a theory is necessary for the existence of a dialectical interpretation.
+Theorem (4.3) says that the dialectical interpretability of all sentences of a theory is necessary for the existence of a dialectical interpretation.
+Theorem (4.3) says that the dialectical interpretability of all sentences in a context with no dialectical ambiguities is both necessary and sufficient for the existence of a dialectical interpretation.
+In other words, after fixing all choices allowed by dialectically ambiguous sentences in the theory, it suffices for the existence of a dialectical interpretability of all sentences of a dialectical interpretability of all sentences of a dialectical interpretation that all sentences in the theory are either dialectically justifiable or dialectical justification of one sentence of a dialectical interpretability of all sentences of a theory is not sufficient for the existence of a dialectical interpretability of all sentences of a theory is not sufficient for the existence of a dialectical interpretability of all sentences of a theory is not sufficient for the existence of a dialectical negation) need not be compatible with that of another when there is a dialectical ambiguity.
 In other words, the dialectical justification of sentences can depend on the particular choice allowed by a dialectical ambiguity.
 Dialectical justifications that require different choices cannot be 'glued' to form a dialectical interpretation.

-Three properties of dialectical justification are essential in the proof of the Theorem 4.3:
+Three properties of dialectical justification are essential in the proof of the theorem (4.3):

-PROPOSITION 4.4
+Proposition (4.4)

-- (i) Localization: Let E be a dialectical interpretation of a theory Δ .
-Then there is a collection $\{C_i\}{i\in I}$ of arguments that covers $J(E)\cap \Delta$ (i.e. $J(E)\cap \Delta$ is equal to $\cup{i\in I}C_i$), that are dialectically justifying with respect to the theory. - (ii) Union: If C and C' are compatible arguments, that are dialectically justifying with respect to a theory Δ , then also $C \cup C'$ is dialectically justifying with respect to the theory.
+(i) Localization: Let E be a dialectical interpretation of a theory Δ .
+Then there is a collection $\{C_i\}{i \in I}$ of arguments that covers $J(E) \cap \Delta$ (i.e., $J(E) \cap \Delta$ is equal to $\bigcup{i \in I} C_i$), that are dialectically justifying with respect to the theory.

+- (ii) Union: If C and C' are compatible arguments, that are dialectically justifying with respect to a theory Δ , then also C \cup C' is dialectically justifying with respect to the theory.
 (Similarly, for collections of dialectically justifying arguments: the union of a compatible collection of dialectically justifying arguments is again dialectically justifying.) - (iii) Separation at the base: If C and C' are incompatible arguments, that are dialectically justifying with respect to a theory Δ , then there is a sentence in Δ that is both dialectically justifiable and defeasible with respect to Δ .
 (Similarly, for collections of dialectically justifying arguments: given an incompatible collection of dialectically justifying arguments, there is a sentence in the theory that is both dialectically justifiable and defeasible.)16